Abhijith-A-2005/Zyra-AI-Assistant/README.md

 Do not commit `zyra_config.h`.

-A safe template file should be committed as:
+A safe template file is included as:

 ```text
 zyra-firmware/main/zyra_config.example.h